yixuan116/finmc-tech/README.md

 1.  **Interest Rates (`tnx_yield`)**: The #1 driver for 1Y returns (18.6%).
 High rates compress valuations for long-duration assets like NVDA.
 2.  **Cash Flow (`fcf_ttm` / `ocf_ttm`)**: The #1 driver for 3Y returns (14.8%).
 This validates the V2 feature engineering—profitability is the ultimate anchor for mid-term value.
 3.  **Macro-Firm Interactions**: Features like `ix_tnx_yield__price_volatility` highlight that volatility regimes conditional on interest rates are critical for long-term risk assessment.

-**Economic Conclusion**:
-NVDA is not just a "growth stock"; it is a **macro-sensitive duration asset**.
-Short-term movements are dictated by the Fed (Rates), while mid-term returns are dictated by the Firm (Cash Flow).

 ### Step 6: Economic Interpretation (Why It Happens)